AlbanyCanCodeCourses/JSFrameworks2023/exercises/04-conditional-rendering/README.md

 ## Acceptance Criteria

 - You have an accordion with three sections.
 The middle (second) section should be expanded, while the rest of the sections should be collapsed.
-- You used conditional rendering to solve this problem.
+- You should use conditional rendering to solve this problem.

 ## Sample HTML